-Have successfully completed a Ph.D. in an area described in the Research Opportunity.
-The Ph.D. degree requirements must have been met no earlier than September 4, 2009, and must be completed by the time employment starts;
+The Ph.D. degree requirements must have been met no earlier than 5 years before the application closing date, and must be completed by the time employment starts;

 - Meet the qualification requirements described in the Research Opportunity.
 Applicants must address the USGS scientific needs described in the Research Opportunity description appropriately.
 The proposal submitted must demonstrate that the applicant is equipped with the knowledge, skills, and abilities to successfully perform the duties for the specific Research Opportunity.
 If they do not, they may not be considered.